devonpmack/cli-github-repo-creator/README.md

 3. Run `chmod +x git-create` in the directory with the script

-4. Next, generate a personal access token [here] (https://github.com/settings/tokens).
+4. Next, generate a personal access token [here](https://github.com/settings/tokens).
 Give it access to the repo category.

 5. Open the script you downloaded and replace `ACCESS_TOKEN_HERE` with the token you just generated.